 I offer short-term work - which can enable people to focus on a specific issue, or provide support during times of crisis and upheaval - as well as longer-term work, which can involve deeper transformation over many months or years.

-Sessions can be either face-to-face, or online via Skype.
+Sessions can be either face-to-face or online.

 I also offer a free initial consultation of approx. 30-45 mins